Hnes-co/bikeApp-backend/README.md

 - Limit of 1000 documents returned at once
 #### /api/journeys/:index
 - Get journeys at index for pagination
-- Skips <index> number of documents and returns the next 1000 or remaining documents
+- Skips {index} number of documents and returns the next 1000 or remaining documents
 #### /api/stations
 - Get stations
 - Filtering